Futarimiti/spooky.nvim/README.md

 so please do expect breaking changes.
 Things are still quite limited for now: no documentation, no very-fancy ui, restricted customisation, etc.
-Here are some of the things I would like to add later on (with no order of priority):
+Here are some of the things I would like to add later on[^1] (with no order of priority):

-- [ ] Doc
 - [ ] Greater customisation
 - [ ] Improve existing user options
     - [ ] Reorganise